 |

-portfolio of an investment advisory firm, we discovered a zero-priced product
+examined the product portfolio of an investment advisory firm, we discovered

-client all charged for this particular service.
-On our recommendation, the
+for this particular service.
+On our recommendation, the client began charging

 |